pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/deploy-w-proxy.md

 This section is an alternative to the default [local deployment instructions](../../../getting-started/local-installation){target=_blank}.
 It uses a variant of the original local values.yaml to enable a proxy.

-When done with the [Prerequisites](../../../getting-started/local-installation/#prerequisites){target=_blank}, [deploy Pachyderm](#deploy-pachyderm-community-edition-or-enterprise-with-console) (with or without Console) on your local cluster by using the following values.yaml rather than the one provided in the original installation steps, then [Connect 'pachctl' To Your Cluster](#connect-pachctl-to-your-cluster).
+Follow the [Prerequisites](#prerequisites){target=_blank} before [deploying Pachyderm](#deploy-pachyderm-community-edition-or-enterprise-with-console) (with or without Console) on your local cluster by using the following values.yaml rather than the one provided in the original installation steps, then [Connect 'pachctl' To Your Cluster](#connect-pachctl-to-your-cluster).

 JupyterLab users, [**you can also install Pachyderm JupyterLab Mount Extension**](../../how-tos/jupyterlab-extension/#pachyderm-jupyterlab-mount-extension){target=_blank} on your local Pachyderm cluster to experience Pachyderm from your familiar notebooks.

 Note that you can run both Console and JupyterLab on your local installation.
+### Prerequisites

+Follow all the default [Prerequisites](../../../getting-started/local-installation/#prerequisites){target=_blank}  installation instructions with the **exception of local installations of a Kubernetes environment on Linux**.

+=== "Linux Users"

+    For Linus Users looking to set up a Local Kubernetes, we recommend installing [Kind](https://kind.sigs.k8s.io/){target=_blank} then run the following:

+    ```shell
+    cat <<EOF | kind create cluster --name=kind --config=-
+    kind: Cluster
+    apiVersion: kind.x-k8s.io/v1alpha4
+    nodes:
+        - role: control-plane
+          kubeadmConfigPatches:
+              - |
+                  kind: InitConfiguration
+                  nodeRegistration:
+                      kubeletExtraArgs:
+                          node-labels: "ingress-ready=true"
+          extraPortMappings:
+              - containerPort: 30080
+                hostPort: 80
+                protocol: TCP
+              - containerPort: 30443
+                hostPort: 443
+                protocol: TCP
+    EOF
+    ```

+  The extraPortMappings will make NodePorts in the cluster available on localhost; NodePort 30080 becomes localhost:80.
+  This will make Pachyderm available at `localhost:80` as long as this kind cluster is running.

 ### Deploy Pachyderm Community Edition Or Enterprise